SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 Additionally, this code makes use of [TabSynDex](https://github.com/vikram2000b/tabsyndex) implementation of the corresponding paper "TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data" ([paper](https://arxiv.org/abs/2207.05295)).

+## Limitations and known issues:
+- So far, I only tested on the "adult" dataset (binary classification).
+Regression or Multiclass-classifications datasets should also work at the current state but I have not tested it yet.
+It might be the case that this would require some debugging.
+Let me know if you find some issues.
 ## Table of Contents
 - [Setup](#setup)
   * [Environment and Dataset Setup](#environment-and-dataset-setup)